This article may contain links from our affiliate partners. Please read how we make money!

 The layout has 2 long parallel working areas that can be divided into dry and wet areas.
 The two areas can be utilized for one as a storage area while the other for cooking and cleaning appliances.
 A galley kitchen is essentially two walls of cabinets and appliances on walls opposite of one another.

 Sometimes you’re able to walk through to the next room and others dead-end.
 One advantage is the cost.
 Corner cabinets tend to be more complicated in terms of design and fit so they are more expensive.
 Galley kitchens tend to be the most optimized in terms of making use of space.
+If you need some ideas to jazz up your kitchen, check out these turquoise kitchen decor ideas.

 How to Make A Parallel Kitchen Layout Work: